 Foam rolling has become increasingly popular as a way to help ease muscle pain and soreness.
 It involves using a foam roller to apply pressure to different areas of the body, helping to increase blood flow, release tension, and promote relaxation.
 However, while foam rolling can be incredibly beneficial, there are certain areas of the body where it should be avoided.
-In this blog post, we’ll take a closer look at 7 areas where you should not foam roll, explore whether a foam roller can still help ease pain in these areas, and discuss why these areas may be sore and painful.
+In this blog post, we’ll take a closer look at 7 areas where you should not foam roll, explore whether a foam roller from Amazon can still help ease pain in these areas, and discuss why these areas may be sore and painful.

 7 Areas Not to Foam Roll

 - Lower Back: The lower back is a sensitive area that can easily be injured or aggravated.
 Foam rolling this area can put too much pressure on the lumbar spine, leading to pain and discomfort.
 Instead, try stretching or using a tennis ball to target sore spots in the lower back.

 - Neck: The neck is another area, where you should not foam roll.
 Applying pressure to the neck can be dangerous, as it can compress the cervical spine and cause nerve damage.
 If you have neck pain, consider seeing a medical professional for treatment.

 - Knees: While foam rolling can be helpful for many areas of the body, the knees are an area that should not be foam rolled.
 The knee joint is complex and delicate, and rolling over it can cause more harm than good.
 Instead, focus on strengthening exercises and stretching to help ease knee pain.

 - Shins: Foam rolling the shins can cause pain and discomfort, as the muscles and bones in this area are particularly sensitive.
 Instead, try using a massage ball or a foam roller specifically designed for the shins to avoid any potential injuries.